moka-rs/moka/README.md

 }
 ```

-A near future version of Moka will provide `async` optimized caches in addition to the sync caches.
+A near future version of Moka will provide `async` optimized caches in addition to
+the synchronous caches.

 ## Usage: Expiration Policies

 Moka supports the following expiration policies:

-- Time to live: An element will be expired after the specified duration past from `insert()`.
+- **Time to live**: A cached entry will be expired after the specified duration past
+  from `insert`.
-- Time to idle: An element will be expired after the specified duration past from `get()` or `insert()`.
+- **Time to idle**: A cached entry will be expired after the specified duration past
+  from `get` or `insert`.

 To set them, use the cache `Builder`.